FREE DISPLAY – FINAL WEEKEND

 FROM CHAOS TO ORDER AND BACK AGAIN

-This new display explores the creation of a common currency across the Holy Roman Empire in 1559.
+This display in the Money Gallery explores the creation of a common currency across the Holy Roman Empire in 1559.
 It was the first European currency whose units were clearly and consistently marked with their face values in Arab numerals.

 While the fronts of the coins were harmonised, the backs retained some forms of local reference, which was in some cases quite playfully medieval.